glebkema/bootstrap-collapse-by-carousel/README.md

-# bootstrap-collapsing-by-tabs
+# bootstrap-collapsing-by-carousel
-Collapse and expand Bootstrap's tabs like an accordion pane.
+Collapse and expand blocks under the carousel, depending on the active slide.